 Oven temperatures vary depending on the oven, so finding the perfect macaron temperature takes practice.
 In a standard oven, a temperature of around 284 °F-300°F (140°C-150°C) is what you’re aiming for.

 The macarons need to rise slowly so their tops crisp up evenly and the bottom of the macarons ruffle and form what is known as ‘macaron feet’

 Keep an eye on them while they are baking.
 If they are browning too fast or the ‘feet’ are spreading out too much then your oven may be too hot and you should turn it down a little more.

 Leave the cooked macarons to cool before carefully peeling them off the baking sheet.

 Filling the Macarons

-Macarons can be filled with all sorts such as buttercream, curd, jam or ganache.
-Ganache is a good option for a filling that isn't too sweet, so it goes well with the sweet macaron shells.
+Macarons can be filled with all sorts such as buttercream, curd, jam, or ganache.
+Chocolate ganache is a good option for a filling that isn’t too sweet, so it goes well with the sweet macaron shells.

 Basic Macaron Ganache